Cooperative oligopoly games with boundedly rational firms: Results

 \noi Adding (\ref{i1}) and (\ref{i2}) we have

 \noi which implies that (\ref{inductionequation1}) holds.
-So we have the proof for $n+1$ and thus the proposition.
+So we have the proof for $n+1$ and thus the proposition is proved.

-\vsp\noi Our analysis shows that the core is non-empty provided the number of firms $n$ is sufficiently large.
-In other words, for low values of $n$, the sign of $v^n(n)/n-v^n(s)/s$ can be negative for some $s$, whereas for large $n$ this sign is always positive: as $n$ increases both $v^n(n)/n$ and $v^n(s)/s$ decrease.
-However, the second term decreases faster than the first.
+\vsp\vsp\noi The monopoly profit is independent of the number of firms $n$.
+On the other hand, $v^n(s)$ decreases in $n$.
 As a result, for sufficiently large $n$ the difference $v^n(n)/n-v^n(s)/s$ becomes positive for all $s$ and the core is non-empty.